ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 ### SSH

-The OpenSSH server is disabled by default.
-If you want to enable SSH you can use `raspi-config` to created a file call `ssh` in to `/boot` paritition and reboot.
+The OpenSSH server is not installed by default.
+Simply install it to to enable SSH.

-When you enable SSH via either method explained above `sshguard` will also be enabled.
+    sudo apt install openssh-server

+If you install SSH then you might also want to install [sshguard](sshguard) which is highly optimised and well suited for use on the Raspberry Pi to protects from brute force attacks against SSH.

+    sudo apt install sshguard

 ### Steam Link for Raspberry Pi